Proof of the Wilf-Zeilberger Conjecture for Mixed Hypergeometric Terms: Structure of mixed hypergeometric terms

-In this section, we will derive the structure of hypergeometric terms from that of their associated certificates, which are compatible rational functions.
-To this end, let us recall some terminologies from~\cite{AbramovPetkovsek2002a}. \begin{define} Two hypergeometric terms~$H_1, H_2$ are said to be \emph{conjugate} if they have the same certificates. \end{define} Note that if $H_1\eqa H_2$ then~$H_1$ and~$H_2$ are also conjugate to each other.
+In this section, we derive the structure of hypergeometric terms from that of their associated certificates, which are compatible rational functions.
+To this end, let us recall some terminologies from~\cite{AbramovPetkovsek2002a}. \begin{define} Two hypergeometric terms~$H_1, H_2$ are said to be \emph{conjugate} if they have the same certificates. \end{define} Note that if $H_1\eqa H_2$ then~$H_1$ and~$H_2$ are also conjugate to each other; however, the converse is not true.
 The first reason to introduce the notion of conjugacy is that it is the main tool to ``correct'' Conjecture~\ref{CONJ:wz} (see Theorem~\ref{THM:main}).
 As it was mentioned in the introduction the hypergeometric term $|k_1 - k_2|$ is holonomic (see Definition~\ref{DEF:holonomic}), but not proper.
-On the other hand, $|k_1 - k_2|$ is conjugate to~$k_1-k_2$, which is proper.
+On the other hand, $|k_1 - k_2|$ is conjugate to the proper term~$k_1-k_2$, but they are not equal modulo an algebraic set.

 The second reason for introducing the notion of conjugacy is related to the inversion of sequences.
 Recall that a multivariate sequence in~$\bS$ is invertible if all its entries are nonzero.
-The following definition of nonvanishing rising factorials allows us to construct invertible hypergeometric terms which are conjugate to those given in classical notation (rising factorials, binomial coefficients, etc.).
-The~\emph{rising factorial}~$(\alpha)_k$ for~$\alpha \in {\bF}$ and~$k\in \bZ$ is defined by
+The concept of nonvanishing rising factorials will allow us to construct invertible hypergeometric terms which are conjugate to those given in classical notation (rising factorials, binomial coefficients, etc.).
+Recall that the classical~\emph{rising factorial}~$(\alpha)_k$ for~$\alpha \in {\bF}$ and~$k\in \bZ$ is defined by